 Avoiding Vulnerable Functions:

-It’s a security practice involving identification and avoiding functions/ codes known as security flaws.
+It’s a security practice involving identification and avoiding functions or codes known as security flaws.
 This process is important for securing coding to prevent adversaries from exploiting the application loopholes.
 It also involves research & understanding of the potential risks of any functions used in the code before implementation.

 Using Memory-Safe Languages: